Tim Smith (rugby league): Return to Wakefield Trinity

 In October 2014, Smith rejoined Wakefield on a one-year deal.
 On 1 October 2015, Smith was terminated by Wakefield for gross misconduct and for bringing the club into disrepute.

 It was alleged at the time that Smith along with teammate Kevin Locke had crashed his car into another vehicle and into the wall of a house.
 Smith attended Beverley magistrates court and was banned from driving for 28 months and fined £900 after admitting failing to provide a specimen following the car crash in September 2015.
-The 30-year-old was also handed a £600 fine for careless driving.
-Smith had been suspended by the club pending an investigation into the car crash but failed to attend a hearing after submitting a sick note citing anxiety.
+Smith was also handed a £600 fine for careless driving.

 Wakefield chairman Michael Carter said to the media "A letter was last night sent to Tim Smith and his lawyer saying we were dismissing him for gross misconduct and bringing the club into disrepute.
 After Smith was terminated by Wakefield, Kevin Locke was also terminated on the same day.